The Muster Site

 All patrons who wish to take advantage of our Rope-Off period, must purchase a Camping Permit/Rope-off permit via the event ticketing system.
-A copy of the purchased permit and a copy of your season or 3 day pass (black out your personal details) must be displayed on the campsites that are set up before the Muster begins.
+A copy of the purchased permit and a copy of your Muster pass (black out your personal details) must be displayed on the campsites that are set up before the Muster begins.

 Each rope off area should be sufficient for a vehicle and caravan or tent only.
 Excessive areas will be reduced.
 A limit of one car per camp site will be enforced.
 Extra cars will be able to park in the Day Parking area.

 On a rope off area, you must place a tent or van on site.
 A tent needs to be a robust shelter that can be zipped or laced closed to prevent wind entering and lifting or collapsing it.
 An open tarp is not adequate.